vpenando/vpenando.github.io/articles/en/pattern_matching.md

 (* A value can be a literal one (ex: 42) or computed (ex: 42 * 2) *)
 type 'a value =
     | Literal of 'a
-    | Computed of binaryOperator * 'a value * 'a value
+    | Computed of binaryOperation * 'a value * 'a value
     ;;

 let evalOperation op val1 val2 =